yiisoft/file-router/docs/guide/en/README.md

 ];
 ```

-As a usual middleware, each router will be executed one by one.
-The first router that matches the route will be used.
+Each router is a middleware executed sequentially.
+If the first router finds the match, the second one doesn't run.